qbus-agentur/autoflush/README.rst

 -------------

 For the basic functionality no configuration is required.
-Just install the extension and stop to use the "flush frontend caches" button whenever you rename, delete, hide or add a page.
+Just install the extension and stop using the "flush frontend caches" button whenever you rename, delete, hide or add a page.

 .. code-block:: bash

-    typo3/cli_dispath.phpsh extbase extension:install nginx_cache
+    typo3/cli_dispath.phpsh extbase extension:install autoflush

 Cache flush for time-based page publishing
 ------------------------------------------